Airplane!: Casting

 David Zucker explained that "the trick was to cast actors like Robert Stack, Leslie Nielsen, Peter Graves, and Lloyd Bridges.
 These were people who, up to that time, had never done comedy.
 We thought they were much funnier than the comedians of that time were".

 David Zucker felt Stack was the most important actor to be cast, since he was the "linchpin" of the film's plot.
 Stack initially played his role in a way that was different from what the directors had in mind.
 They showed him a tape of impressionist John Byner impersonating Robert Stack.
 According to the producers, Stack was "doing an impression of John Byner doing an impression of Stack".
 Stack was not initially interested in the part, but ZAZ persuaded him.
 Bridges' children advised him to take the part.
 Graves rejected the script at first, considering it tasteless.
-During filming, ZAZ had explained to Graves that his lines spoken to a young boy, like "Have you ever seen a grown man naked?", would "be explained later in a part that you aren't in".
+During filming, ZAZ had explained to Graves that his lines spoken to a young boy, such as "Have you ever seen a grown man naked?", would "be explained later in a part that you aren't in".
 On the DVD commentary, Abrahams said: "I don't understand.
 What did he think was tasteless about pedophilia?"

 For the role of Dr. Rumack, ZAZ initially suggested Dom DeLuise, Christopher Lee (who had appeared in Airport '77), Vincent Price, and Jack Webb, all of whom turned it down, before they considered Nielsen, who was "just a fish in water" in his role, according to Jerry Zucker.
 Nielsen's career to this point had consisted mostly of serious leading roles, but he had wanted to work in comedy and had been looking for a film to help in the transition.
 He was considered a "closet comedian" on set, pranking his fellow actors between shots, but immediately adopted his somber, serious persona when performing as Rumack.
 During filming, Nielsen used a device that made farting noises to keep the cast off-balance.
 Hays said that Nielsen "played that thing like a maestro".
 Christopher Lee would later acknowledge that turning down the role (to star in the film 1941) was a huge mistake.